vivek-310/vivek-310/readme.md

 - 🌱 Currently learning NEXTJs.
 - 🤝 Looking to contribute for Open-source Organizations
-- 👨‍💻 Intrested in FullStack,ReactNative,Devops,DSA.
+- 👨‍💻 Intrested in FullStack,Flutter,DSA.
 - 💬 Ask me about DEV.
 - 📫 How to reach me vivekvardhan0310@gmail.com